giorgiop94/digital-garden/_notes/Fear.md

 > From [[Book - Letting Go - David Hawkins]]

 ## What Fear Does
-- Fear doesn't only affect us, it affects reality as we experience it ([[Everything is interconnected -interbeing-]])
+- Fear doesn't only affect us, it affects reality as we experience it ([[everything is interconnected -interbeing-]])
 	- The thing we're afraid of looks more scary when we're afraid

 ### Fear likes to wear masks